 And shortly after that I joined her on the Talent Brand team at Cisco.
 A role I still can’t believe belongs to me.

 The moral of the story?
 Networking works.
 It’ll change your life if you let it…and I encourage you to let it.
 Need someone to practice with?
-I hope to see you at Social Fresh 2015!
+I hope to see you at the next Social Fresh!